Metrobank-MTAP-DepEd Math Challenge: History

 Metrobank Foundation launched the Math Challenge in the late 1990s in partnership with MTAP and DepEd to promote numeracy and problem-solving among basic-education learners; MBFI histories and later program releases date the MMC's launch to 1998.
-The contest was initially conducted up to the NCR Regional Finals only, but DepEd memoranda in the 2000s formalized the competition as a recurring nationwide activity supported by regional and schools division offices, with annual circulars specifying mechanics, schedules, and roles of the partners.
+The contest was initially conducted up to the NCR Regional Finals only, but became a nationwide contest in 2001.
+DepEd memoranda in the 2000s formalized the competition as a recurring nationwide activity supported by regional and schools division offices, with annual circulars specifying mechanics, schedules, and roles of the partners.

 The final stage of the MMC was regularly held at the Metrobank Plaza Auditorium in Makati, especially by the mid-2010s, MMC national-finals events were regularly held in Metrobank Plaza Auditorium (Makati City).
 Initially also, the contest awarded individual and team champions at all grade levels of elementary and high school.
 But since the 2010s, the contest has been limited to individual and team categories for Grade 6 and fourth-year/Grade 10 students.
 In 2014, media coverage noted the contest's adoption of tablets and other digital tools in the conduct of some rounds to speed up answer capture and judging.

 During the 2018-2019 cycle, DepEd issued a comprehensive primer and mechanics (DM 191, s.
 2018) standardizing grade coverage (Grades 1-10 for eliminations; Grades 6 and 10 for higher stages), hurdle rates, and selection rules for national finalists across NCR, the rest of Luzon, Visayas, and Mindanao.
 DepEd regional and division offices published official results for regional finals, reflecting the contest's operational footprint across the country.

 In 2019, DepEd announced that 22 students from 16 schools advanced to the national finals set at the Metrobank Plaza Auditorium, highlighting representation from both public and private institutions.
 The 2020 cycle was launched by DepEd (DM 144, s.
 2019) with elimination and division rounds conducted nationwide in January–February 2020; local offices issued division and regional circulars and results ahead of pandemic disruptions later that year.

 In the early 2020s, apart from competition activity, DepEd encouraged participation in allied MTAP programs (e.g., Program of Excellence in Mathematics), including online classes during the pandemic period.
 In 2025, MBFI announced that its longstanding MMC would be “reimagined” into a broader numeracy remediation program branded Metrobank Foundation SOLUTION, citing MMC's legacy since 1998 and its nationwide reach, while positioning the new program to address current learning gaps.